gvwilson/sdxjs/virtual-machine/index.md

 Let's try assembling a program and display its output, the registers, and the interesting contents of memory.
+As a test,
-This program counts up to three:
+this program counts up to three:

 {% include file file='count-up.as' %}
 {% include file file='count-up-out.out' %}

 ## How can we store data?

-It's hard to write interesting programs when each value needs a unique name.
+It is tedious to write interesting programs when each value needs a unique name.
 We can do a lot more once we have collections like arrays, so let's add those to our assembler.
-(We don't have to make any changes to the virtual machine, which doesn't care how we think about our data.)
+We don't have to make any changes to the virtual machine, which doesn't care if we think of a bunch of numbers as individuals or elements of an array, but we do need a way to create arrays and refer to them.

-We will allocate storage for arrays after the program by using `.data` on a line of its own to mark the start of the data section and then `label: number` to give a region a name and allocate some storage space (<span f="virtual-machine-storage-allocation"></span>).
+We will allocate storage for arrays at the end of the program by using `.data` on a line of its own to mark the start of the data section and then `label: number` to give a region a name and allocate some storage space (<span f="virtual-machine-storage-allocation"></span>).